Anthony Scaramucci: Appearances in media

 Scaramucci paid $100,000 to have SkyBridge's logo in the film Wall Street: Money Never Sleeps (2010), along with two cameo appearances.

 He joined Fox Business Network as a contributor in 2014, and in March 2016 served as host of the financial television show Wall Street Week.

+He and his wife were interviewed in an episode of Dr. Phil (March 6, 2018) titled "Anthony Scaramucci & His Wife Deidre Reveal How Their Marriage Survived 11 Days in the White House".

 On January 13, 2019, it was announced Scaramucci would be a participant in the second American season of the reality show competition Celebrity Big Brother; though, in a twist, it was revealed he was a Fake HouseGuest on the show.

 On January 30, 2023, Scaramucci appeared in episode 39 of the podcast Mislaibeled.
 During the hour-long conversation, Scaramucci criticized Trump and his cabinet, and blamed Wikipedia for some misinformation about himself.

+Scaramucci has hosted the US edition of The Rest Is Politics with Katty Kay since April 26, 2024.
+Originally the podcast was scheduled to continue until the 2024 United States presidential election.
+Following the election, Scaramucci continued hosting the show, following a successful reception for the show during the lead-up to the election.

 Business ventures

 Scaramucci, along with restaurateur Eytan Sugarman and financier Nelson Braff, founded the Hunt & Fish Club steakhouse and seafood restaurant in Midtown Manhattan in New York City, which opened in 2015.

 On October 2, 2017, Scaramucci launched an online media venture called the Scaramucci Post.
 At a press conference, Scaramucci said that "we have no idea what the Scaramucci Post is and neither do you.
 But, we launched it today and we launched with great fanfare and so we'll have to see how the whole thing unfolds."
 Later that month, the Post was criticized for posting a Twitter poll asking "How many Jews were killed in the Holocaust?".
 The tweet was posted by Scaramucci's business partner Lance Laifer without the approval of Scaramucci, who was in London at the time; when he found out about the tweet, Scaramucci was reportedly furious at Laifer.
 The tweet was soon taken down, and Scaramucci subsequently wrote that "If anyone was offended by this act, you have both my sincere personal apology and commitment that it will never happen again", and pledged to donate $25,000 to the Simon Wiesenthal Center.
 Subsequently, however, the Post tweeted that they had changed their mind on the poll, defending their decision to post it and accusing their critics of "laziness and mob-mentality", claiming that the poll was designed to illustrate that memory was fading about the death of 6 million Jews.